-After a consultation with Norfolk County Council additional information was provided which indicated that the former quarry was used by the West Norfolk Fertiliser Ltd. as a landfill for the deposition of phosphogypsum.
-A copy of the planning permission is included in Appendix B.
+After a consultation with Norfolk County Council, additional information was provided which indicated that the former quarry was used by the West Norfolk Fertiliser Limited as a landfill for the deposition of phosphogypsum.
+No information has been received regarding the depth of cover for the site, however similar landfilling operations were required to place a 18inch (450mm) cover across the site as part of restoration.